Opentrons/opentrons/api/docs/v2/parameters/use_case_sample_count.rst

 Processing Samples
 ==================

 When it comes time to process the samples we'll return to working by column, since the protocol uses an 8-channel pipette.
-There are many pipetting steps in the full protocol, but this section will examine just the steps for adding the Tagmentation Stop liquid.
-The same techniques would apply to similar steps.
+There are many pipetting stages in the full protocol, but this section will examine just the stage for adding the Tagmentation Stop liquid.
+The same techniques would apply to similar stages.

 For pipetting in the original sample locations, we'll command the 50 µL pipette to move to some or all of A1–A4 on the sample plate.
 Similar to when we loaded tip racks earlier, we can use ``column_count`` to slice a list containing these well names, and then iterate over that list with a ``for`` loop::